Mahogany bookcase with a slim design, with a profiled cornice - antique

 Description

-The Immaculate William IV, a mahogany shelf with a slender construction, featuring a profiled cornice, a pair of glazed doors with carved embellishments closing four adjustable shelves, flanked by delicate carvings, an protruding base with a friezed drawer fitted with original cane knobs, and finely carved side decorations above the pair of panel doors that enclose the shelves and three stepped drawers with recessed handles, all flanked by drop-shaped carvings and standing on a plinth.
-This high-quality mahogany / antique shelf has been restored and remains in excellent condition at all times — ready to be placed in your home.
+The Immaculate William IV, a mahogany shelving unit with a sleek design, featuring a profiled cornice, a pair of glazed doors with carved embellishments closing four adjustable shelves, flanked by delicate sculptures, an protruding base with a friezed drawer fitted with original cane knobs, and finely carved side decorations above the pair of panel doors that enclose the shelves and three stepped drawers with recessed handles, all flanked by drop-shaped carvings and standing on a plinth.
+This high-quality mahogany antique shelf has been restored and remains in excellent condition at all times – ready to be placed in your home.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The Baroque style, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl—features highly ornate furniture designed to radiate splendor and play a significant role in luxury.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Notable and interesting are antique products in Rococo and Louis XV styles.
+The Baroque style, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl—comprises very ornate furniture designed to radiate splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly conceived chest furniture.
-Mythology and ancient themes were also popular, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly conceived chest furniture.
+Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

-Lion paws and eagle heads are common motifs in Renaissance-style furniture.
-Currently, many global brands recreate such pieces, inspired by Italian and French artisans, as a tribute to and preservation of the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture styles were perceived differently in each country, giving each style a unique character.
-This is especially crucial when searching for an exclusive antique that suits your interior.
+Lion paws and eagle heads are common motifs in Renaissance style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially crucial when searching for the perfect exclusive antique for your interior.

 The most important aspect of prestigious antique furniture is originality.
-Ultimately, this matters most to buyers, as the market is flooded with counterfeits.
+Ultimately, this matters most to buyers, as the market is flooded with many forgeries.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have access to art appraisers, historians, and experts from around the world.
+We also have appraisers, art experts, and historians from around the world at your disposal.

 Attributes / Details